CamilCar/jb-wildlife-photos/README.md

     - The cart is a modal that displays the print image, name, size, cart total and how much is left until free shipping
      ![Production checkout page](media/cart.done.jpg)
     - The customer can also increase, decrease and delete items directly in this modal.
-    - There is a limit set to 10 prints, if user tries to add more they get a helpful message.
+    - There is a limit set to 10 prints.

 - Checkout
     - A multi stage page, where customer starts off by reviewing their cart content and total price.